Home

 But, Why Not Let Them See Their Lawyer First?

 You do want the buyer to be protected and you want yourself protected as well.
-The clause you will use that is on the next page of this for sale by owner guide, does just that.
+The Subject to Lawyer Approval Clause in this for sale by owner guide, does just that.

 When I had my for sale by owner company, I supplied the sellers a ready to use contract forms.